Skip to content

 Starting with one program is a step in the right direction.
 Small, consistent efforts will compound and lead to you reaching your greater objectives of growing appreciation in the workplace.

-Now, let's go on to the next step, auditing any current programs or initiatives you currently have in place.
+Now, let's go on to the next step, auditing any current initiatives you currently have in place.

 This step can be fast and simple if you are a small business just getting started with recognition.
 Either way, it will be made much simpler by using the framework from above.